Seasonal & Part-Time Interpreters

 Each spring/summer Georgia State Parks and Historic Sites hires seasonal and part-time interpreters to conduct interpretive programs and recreational activities for park visitors.
 A seasonal interpreter's responsibilities include leading hikes or tours, conducting nature programs and campfire programs, leading games and other recreational activities and conducting a Junior Ranger Day Camp for children.

 Part-time interpreters conduct interpretive programs and recreational programs as well as planning and coordinating special events and working with visiting school groups.
 Part-time positions are year-round with fewer work hours during the winter months.

-All new interpreters are required to attend a three-day orientation May 17–19, 2016 at Indian Springs State Park near Jackson, Georgia.
+All new interpreters are required to attend a three-day orientation.
 Lodging and meals are provided at the three-day training.

 The pay rate for seasonal and part-time interpretive staff is $9–$10/hour.
 Some sites have free housing available at the park—refer to the availability chart.